 The company maintains an aggressive investment strategy, with holdings in junk bonds, mortgage loans, real estate and common stocks aggregating more than 250% of surplus.
 Because of its long-tail business, the company's fixed-income portfolio has been structured long term and thus faces greater market-valuation sensitivity to rising interest rates.
-However, given the company's modest short-term needs for cash, interest-rate risk is minimal.
+However, given the company's modest short-term needs for cash, interestrate risk is minimal.

 Capital required for credit risk is higher because of the company's large amount of reinsurance recoverables.
-These have been collateralized partially by letters of credit in connection with risk-free servicing-carrier business, or generally are placed with high-quality domestic participants.
-Despite these adjustments, the company still is very dependent on reinsurance, with adjusted recoverables representing more than
+These have been collateralized partially by letters of credit or generally are placed with high-quality domestic participants.
+Despite these adjustments, the company still is very dependent on reinsurance, with adjusted recoverables representing more than 200% of surplus and consequently generating a reinsurance dependence surcharge.